juntaochen1/juntaochen1.github.io/_pages/about.md

   - /about.html
 ---

 Hello, welcome to my homepage.
-I am a final-year PhD student in Electrical Engineering at [NYU Tandon School of Engineering] (https://engineering.nyu.edu/).
-I am a research assistant in the [Laboratory for Agile and Resilient Complex Systems (LARX)] (http://engineering.nyu.edu/larx/) directed by [Prof. Quanyan Zhu] (https://wp.nyu.edu/quanyan/), and a member of [NYU Center for Cybersecurity (CCS)] (http://cyber.nyu.edu/).
+I am a final-year PhD student in Electrical Engineering at [NYU Tandon School of Engineering](https://engineering.nyu.edu/).
+I am a research assistant in the [Laboratory for Agile and Resilient Complex Systems (LARX)](http://engineering.nyu.edu/larx/) directed by [Prof. Quanyan Zhu](https://wp.nyu.edu/quanyan/), and a member of [NYU Center for Cybersecurity (CCS)](http://cyber.nyu.edu/).

 Contact: 10th Floor, 370 Jay Street, Brooklyn, NY 11201